Skip to content

 Rinsing and Drying the Tank

 Once the cleaning solution is drained, add fresh water to the tank and drain it once more.
 This step helps to rinse out any remaining cleaner and sediment.
 After draining the rinse water, use a towel to dry the interior surfaces of the tank completely.
-Ensuring the tank is dry is crucial to prevent any accidental contact between water and fresh oil, which can cause splattering or contamination.
+It is important to keep the tank dry.
+This helps prevent any accidental contact between water and fresh oil.
+Such contact can cause splattering or contamination.

 Reassembling and Refilling the Fryer